brshallo/r4ds_solutions/docs/03-data-visualization.md

 *Any ideas for what methods could you use to improve the view of this data?*

-Jitter points so that they don't
+Jitter points so they don't line-up, or make point size represent number of points that are stacked.

 ## 3.3: Aesthetic mappings

 ### 3.3.1.

 **1. What’s gone wrong with this code?
 Why are the points not blue?**

 ```r